jianlin-cheng/BML_FAQ/README.md

 This repository contains the frequently asked questions, their answers and the description of resources in the Bioinformatics and Machine Learning Lab (BML).

-Rule of making contributions to this project.
+Rules of making contributions to this project.

 1. If you ask a useful, new question, you should enter your question into the FAQ Wiki web page of this respository.